swethareddyl/QuizApp/README.md

 6. When all questions are answered or the timer reaches 0, then the game is over

-7. When the game is over, a message displayed mentioning that the gave is over and a score at the top right corner is displayed d
+7. When the game is over, a message displayed mentioning that the gave is over and a score at the top right corner is displayed

 ## Mock-Up